FBI says Trump agreed to victim interview about assassination attempt

 "We want to get his perspective on what he observed," he said.
 "It is a standard victim interview."

 The FBI has been investigating the shooting at a Trump campaign rally in Butler, Pennsylvania, on July 13, and has conducted 450 interviews.
-As part of its efforts to identify the motive of the gunman, 20-year-old Thomas Matthew Crooks, the bureau is seeking information from 86 companies, including gaming platforms, messaging apps and social media platforms, Rojek said.
+As part of its efforts to identify the motive of the gunman, 20-year-old Thomas Matthew Crooks, the bureau is seeking information from 86 companies, including gaming and social media platforms, and messaging apps, Rojek said.

 Crooks opened fire on the crowd using an AR-style rifle, injuring Trump and two others and killing one attendee.
 He was killed by a Secret Service sniper, and federal authorities continue to investigate the shooter and his actions in the lead-up to the attack.
 The FBI has not yet found a motive and believes Crooks acted alone, without any accomplices or co-conspirators, officials reiterated Monday.